 If you don't have much metadata sharing across applications, or if your shared dimensions are relatively static, then these built-in methods would be a good option.
-However, if you're needing to sync data across multiple application types, it is possible to stitch together custom automations to facilitate the movement of members across your applications, such as, HFM->Planning, BSO->ASO, etc.
+However, if you're needing to sync data across multiple application types, it is possible to stitch together custom automation to facilitate the movement of members across your applications, such as HFM->Planning, BSO->ASO, etc.

 Undoubtedly, there are 3rd-party solutions outside of the Oracle suite that can be applied to help manage metadata, but assuming you are upgrading to 11.2 in order to maintain your Oracle support agreements, we are only presenting options within the Oracle ecosystem.

 Remember, all on-premise Oracle EPM versions prior to 11.2 will reach end-of-life in December 2021.
 Once you upgrade to 11.2 all prior versions of EMPA will no longer be available.
 Now is the time to plan how you will handle this transition.
 Considering an Oracle Hyperion 11.2 upgrade on your own?
 Read this first.